 Admission: There is no longer an application to be admitted into the clinical phase of the Pharmacy Tech program.
 Students who are interested in enrolling in the program should complete a Statement of Intent.
 Once this form is complete, the Program Director will contact you to verify that you are program ready.
 Once verified, students will be enrolled in the program on a first-come, first-served basis.

-Students are required to be CPR certified during the clinical phase of the program.
-Students not certified when accepted may take Cardiopulmonary Resuscitation (AHS 106) during the clinical program.
+Students are required to be American Heart Association CPR certified in BLS during the clinical phase of the program.

 |GENERAL EDUCATION||Credit Hours|

 |CPT 101||Introduction to Computers||3.0|

 |ENG 101||English Composition I||3.0|